 - Utility Patent: Utility patents are the most common type of patents.
 They apply to inventions that are new, original, and provide a beneficial purpose for businesses or other consumers.
 These patents are good for 20 years.

-Inventors that have a product or idea that doesn't fall under one of these categories may find they cannot receive or even apply for a patent.
+Inventors who have a product or idea that doesn't fall under one of these categories may find they cannot receive or even apply for a patent.

 After determining what type of patent an idea or process falls under, the final step is to find out if the idea is or isn't patented already.
 There are three ways to see if your idea is already patented:

-- Go to the USPTO patent.
-Here you can use key word and description searches to try to find a patent that's similar to yours.
+- Go to the USPTO patent database.
+Here you can use keyword and description searches to try to find a patent that's similar to yours.